environmentalinformatics-marburg/tubedb/docs/_usage/run.md

 Open desktop GUI for time series and meta data inspection.

 #### `./clear_import.sh`
-Clear all time series and import from data files and load masks from config.
+Clear all time series and import from data files (see [configuration/import](../../configuration/import)) and load masks from config (see [configuration/project, mask.csv](../../configuration/project)).

 #### `./import.sh`
-import time series data from files and load masks from config.
+import time series data from files (see [configuration/import](../../configuration/import)) and load masks from config (see [configuration/project, mask.csv](../../configuration/project)).
 Does not clear previous time series.

 #### `./clear_load_masks.sh`
-Clear all time series masks and load from config.
+Clear all time series masks and load from config (see [configuration/project, mask.csv](../../configuration/project)).
 Does not clear time series data.

 #### `./interactive.sh` (for advanced usage)
 Open TubeDB shell.